MohammadMazrouei/Kastel-Game/README.md

 ## Features

 - Support for 2, 3, 4, 5 and 6-player games.
-- Various game modes including Normar and Hard versions.
+- Various game modes including Normal and Hard versions.
 - Command-line interface for game interaction.
 - Leaderboard functionality to track high scores.

 ## Requirements

-- C++ Compiler (C++11 or later recommended)
+- C++ Compiler
 - Standard C++ libraries

 ## Compilation and Running

-To compile the game, you can use any C++ compiler that supports C++11 or later.
+To compile the game, you can use any C++ compiler.
 For example, if you're using g++, you can compile the game using the following command:

 ```
 g++ -o kastel kastel.cpp